nieksand/gokinesis/README.md

     cd examples/trivial
     go build .

+See examples/trivial/README.md for instructions on how to invoke the KCL MultiLangDaemon on the trivial consumer demo.

+## Usage
+To write a consumer, write a struct satisfying the kinesis.RecordConsumer interface.

+1. ``Init(shardId string)`` is called at start.
+2. ``ProcessRecords(batch []*KclRecord, cp *Checkpointer)`` is invoked for each batch of messages to be processed.
+3. ``Shutdown(t ShutdownType, cp *Checkpointer)`` is called at finish.
+No further calls to the RecordConsumer are made after this.
+Implementations must check the ShutdownType.
+Invoke a checkpoint if it's graceful; do NOT checkpoint if it's ZOMBIE.

+If the implementation returns an non-nil error on any of these three methods, the Golang KCL will exit immediately with a non-zero exit code.

+The Checkpointer offers both CheckpointAll() and CheckpointSeq() methods.
+The first checkpoints to the end of the most recent batch of records.
+The latter checkpoints to a specific sequence number which is exposed in the KclRecord struct.

+An example of this is shown in examples/trivial/trivial.go

-Note that the KCL daemon uses stdin and stdout to communicate with the client.
-Any program output should go elsewhere (e.g. stderr or a file).
+Note: the KCL MultiLangDaemon uses stdin and stdout to communicate with the client.
+Any consumer output should go elsewhere (e.g. stderr or a file).

-To run the example, see the documentation for the official Python client library.

 ## Design
-Originally I planned to use a channel for incoming records.
-However the request/reply protocol used by the KCL daemon puts restrictions on when checkpointing can happen.
-The current design resembles the approach taken by the official Python client library.
+The KCL MultiLangDaemon protocol restricts when checkpointing may happen.
+Accordingly, an interface approach rather than a Go channel is used for processing records.

 ## License